The Amazing Race 5 (Latin American season): Marketing

 Sponsors for this season were Samsung Electronics and Scotiabank.
 The sponsors played a major role in the series by providing prizes and integrating their products into various tasks.

 Cast

-Applications for the fifth season were opened for Brazilians on October 13, 2012.
-On February 13, 2013 applications were also opened for the rest of Latin America until March 31, 2013.

 This season had eleven teams from Argentina, Brazil, Colombia, Costa Rica, Mexico, Venezuela, Uruguay for the first time, and the first contestant from Guatemala.
 For the first time in the regular series, Chile was not represented.
 The cast included the series's first brothers-in-law, Filippo & Eddy from Venezuela; Evelyn Christopher from Evelyn & Jorge, who was a contestant on the Colombian Got Talent show, Colombia Tiene Talento, in 2012 with the group Aqualia, Teatro Negro de Colombia; the first binational team in the Latin American version, Juanjo & Beto, representing both Guatemala and Mexico (although The Amazing Race: China Rush have had previously presented binational teams); and the first team from Uruguay, married couple Darío & Esther.

 Results

 The following teams participated in the season, with their relationships at the time of filming.
 Note that this table is not necessarily reflective of all content broadcast on television due to inclusion or exclusion of some data.
 Placements are listed in finishing order: